 Impact of Multiple Intelligences

-While Gardner’s theory has not been well-validated through empirical research, it has continued to be popular for a number of reasons.
-In the field of education, it is often used as a way to think about student strengths.
+While Gardner’s theory has not been well-validated through empirical research, it has continued to be popular for several reasons.
+In education, it is often used as a way to think about student strengths.

-Gardner has suggested that the purpose of formal education should be to help people develop skills and find a job that is best suited to their strongest areas of intelligence.
+Gardner has suggested that the purpose of formal education should be to help people develop skills and find a job best suited to their strongest areas of intelligence.

 Gardner H. Frames of Mind: The Theory of Multiple Intelligences.
 New York: Basic Books; 1983

 Gardner H. Intelligence Reframed: Multiple Intelligences for the 21st Century.
 New York: Basic Books; 1999.

 Singh Y, Makharia A, Sharma A, Agrawal K, Varma G, Yadav T. A study on different forms of intelligence in Indian school-going children.
 Ind Psychiatry J 2017;26:71-6. doi:10.4103/ipj.ipj_61_16

 Sternberg RJ.
 Intelligence.
 Dialogues Clin Neurosci.
 2012;14(1):19–27. doi:10.31887/DCNS.2012.14.1/rsternberg